-- (4) For this section, a driver does not use a device to receive a text message, video message, email or similar communication if- - (a) the communication is received automatically by the device; and - (b) on and after receipt, the communication itself (rather than any indication that the communication has been received) does not become automatically visible on the screen of the device. - (5) In this section:
+- (4) For this section, a driver does not use a device to receive a text message, video message, email or similar communication if- - (a) the communication is received automatically by the device; and - (b) on and after receipt, the communication itself (rather than any indication that the communication has been received) does not become automatically visible on the screen of the device. - (4A) For this section, a vehicle may be parked even though- - (a) the key for the vehicle is located in the vehicle's ignition lock; or - (b) the engine of the vehicle is running. - (5) In this section: